ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

  pod's slice and `grep -l riops=` to locate the one with throttle entries, rather than to assume a fixed path.

-### Static provisioning as a robust alternative
+### Static provisioning as an alternative

+The physical-disk-glob approach from
+ [step 3](#3-author-the-blockio-class-ladder) is the recommended default for LVM-based CSI stacks. **Static provisioning** is an alternative worth considering if your team prefers strict capacity planning over dynamic expansion, or if you have a stack where physical-disk throttling isn't appropriate (e.g. dm-multipath where the workload device is the multipath dm and the underlying paths are several sd devices that you don't want to throttle individually).

-For workloads where the placeholder-seeding approach above is not a fit --either because the maximum concurrent pod count per node is unbounded, because relying on the kernel's "reuse lowest free dm minor" behavior is uncomfortable, or because the team prefers strict capacity planning over dynamic expansion --**static provisioning is a clean alternative.** Pre-create a fixed number of LVs at known names by hand (or by an Ansible / MachineConfig step at node-prep time):
+Pre-create a fixed number of LVs at known names by hand (or by an Ansible / MachineConfig step at node-prep time):

 ```bash
 # on each db node, at provisioning time: